The next time anyone asks me about my proudest athletic achievement, I know I’ll refer back to the great baseball park bathroom race of 2018.

 And then the result phase is critical.
 What happened because of the action you took?
 How did you improve the situation, overcome the obstacle, take action and make something good happen?

-Alright, I hear you.
-This was a super weird way to teach interviewing tips.
+Okay, I hear you.
+This was a super weird way to deliver behavioral interview tips.
 But it was also a pretty fun way to show how the SOAR method helps you to effectively answer a “give me an example” style interview question.
 And I bet you’ll remember it.
 (Wink)

 With best wishes for your interview and great memories of my kids’ first baseball game,